jezer0x/blog/_posts/2022-12-30-trading-bot.md

 ## Development and Deployment

-- coded and ran on ReplIt[^whynot]
+- Coded and ran on ReplIt[^whynot].
+It was awesome and has come a _long_ way since I last used it in 2018.
-- but soon moved it to a digitalOcean Droplet[^config]
+- But soon moved it to a DigitalOcean Droplet[^config] because I'd have to learn and make some ReplIt specific changes that I did not want to.
+Plus if I was ever moving this intro production, pretty sure I'd self host.
-- Synced the calls from the telegram channel to a local SQLite DB and stored logs for what the bot was doing on flat files (to debug - and there was a lot of debugging).
+- Synced the calls from the Telegram channel to a local SQLite DB and stored logs for what the bot was doing on flat files (to debug - and there was a lot of debugging).
 - Started off on the spot testnet but hit annoying limits.
 So we just YOLO-ed 1K of ACTUAL USDT.
 To our surprise, we did not lose money.
 Time spent so far was about a couple days of work, and I think we went at least 2x fast. **As the code gets more complex returns you get from using LLM drops off.**

 ## Ape In